The Slopes Are Calling: Social Distance at These Spectacular Ski Destinations

 White Mountain Majesty: North Conway, New Hampshire

-Perched at the gateway to the 700,000-acre White Mountain National Forest, the New England town of North Conway has been touted as a top ski destination by both USA Today and National Geographic.
-Complete with 18th-century colonial architecture, covered bridges, country stores, and a hearty strip of outlet shops, this buzzing town along Route 16 is steeped in early ski history — the first runs were cut in the 1930s — and located within quick striking distance of seven ski resorts (plus a half-dozen Nordic centers).
+Perched at a gateway to the 700,000-acre White Mountain National Forest, the New England town of North Conway has been touted as a top ski destination by both USA Today and National Geographic.
+Complete with 18th-century colonial architecture, covered bridges, country stores, and a hearty strip of outlet shops, this buzzing town along Route 16 is steeped in early ski history.
+In fact, the first runs were cut in the 1930s and located within striking distance of seven ski resorts (plus a half-dozen Nordic centers).

 Sister resorts, Attitash and Wildcat — both part of the Epic Pass collection — are the bigger players in the area with 68 and 48 trails, respectively.
 Comprising two mountains, Attitash has a New England-style mix of narrow, old-school trails and wider runs, plus a freestyle terrain park.
 At Wildcat, the frills are few, but the skiing is legit.
 The resort has challenging steeps, exceptional views of Mount Washington, and a variety of terrain for beginner and intermediate skiers, too.
 Closest to North Conway is the oft-overlooked local hill, Cranmore.
 This petite resort has been operating since 1939 with 170 acres of family-friendly skiing — plus tubing, zip-lining, giant swings, and a mountain coaster to round out the family-friendly action.

 There are just so many great options to choose from!
-Wherever you may go this winter, be sure to check all health and safety protocols in advance, pack a little patience along with a facemask, and check out our “ski-in / ski-out” filter when you look for your perfect rental on VacationRenter.
+Wherever you may go this winter, be sure to check all health and safety protocols in advance, pack a little patience, and check out our “ski-in / ski-out” filter when you look for your perfect rental on VacationRenter.